Sarcopenia

 Is Sarcopenia Serious?

-It can be.
-Sarcopenia is associated with falls, frailty, slower mobility, reduced independence, and a lower ability to cope with illness or inactivity.
+Sarcopenia can be serious because it is associated with falls, frailty, slower mobility, reduced independence, and a lower ability to cope with illness or inactivity.
 However, early action can make a real difference.

 Firstly, identifying the issue early gives you more chance to rebuild strength before function drops further.
 Secondly, even modest gains in strength and balance can improve confidence, walking ability, and quality of life.